Attitudinal, habitual and behavioral modeling for waste disposal interventions: A precondition for sustainable waste management systemAuthor(s):

 How to cite this article:

-Alice Njeri Nderi and Dr. Manjit Singh.
+Alice Njeri Nderi, Dr. Manjit Singh.
 Attitudinal, habitual and behavioral modeling for waste disposal interventions: A precondition for sustainable waste management system.
-International Journal of Advanced Academic Studies.
-2020; 2(3): 283-291.
+Int J Adv Acad Stud 2020;2(3):283-291.